Gabrielle Union Opens Up About Her Struggle With Fertility

 Gabrielle Union is opening up about the difficulties she has had conceiving with husband Dwyane Wade.

-The actress gets candid in her new book We’re Going To Need More Wine.
+The actress gets candid in her new book We’re Going To Need More Wine, due out Oct.
+17 by Harper Collins.
 In an excerpt obtained by People magazine, she talks about going through IVF and having multiple miscarriages.

 “I have had eight or nine miscarriages,” the 44-year-old writes.
 “For three years, my body has been a prisoner of trying to get pregnant — I’ve either been about to go into an IVF cycle, in the middle of an IVF cycle, or coming out of an IVF cycle.”